Kentipedia

 Kentik’s Capabilities vs. Other Network Anomaly Detection Solutions

-Kentik is a leader in the network anomaly detection space, and its approach brings together large-scale data analytics, real-time intelligence, and ease-of-use in a way that distinguishes it from many competitors.
-Let’s compare some of Kentik’s key capabilities with other solutions in the market.
+Kentik’s approach brings together large-scale data analytics, real-time intelligence, and ease of use.
+Here is how its key capabilities compare with other solutions in the market.

 SaaS & Big Data Scalability